Western Digital: Products

 WD Purple hard drives are designed for write-heavy workloads, such as security cameras.
 These drives feature AllFrame technology, which attempts to reduce video frame loss, time limited error recovery, and support for the ATA streaming command set.

 External hard drives are sold under the My Passport, My Book, WD Elements, and Easystore brands.
 Western Digital external hard drives with encryption software (sold under the My Passport brand) have been reported to have severe data protection faults and to be easy to decrypt.
 After first offering the Western Digital Media Center in 2004 (which was actually only a storage device), Western Digital offered the WD TV series of products between 2008 and 2016.
 The WD TV series of products functioned as a home theater PC, able to play videos, images, and music from USB drives or network locations.

 Western Digital offers the My Cloud series of products, which function as home media servers.
 In September 2015, Western Digital released My Cloud OS 3, a platform that enables connected HDDs to sync between PCs and mobile devices.

 Through Western Digital's acquisition of Upthere, the company offers personal cloud storage through the Upthere Home app and UpOS operating system.

+On February 24, 2025, Western Digital spun off its flash memory business as Sandisk Corporation, leaving WD solely focused on hard disk drives; the spin-off would effectively reverse Western Digital's earlier acquisition of SanDisk, but would also include flash storage product lines that were previously sold under the WD brand.
+In January 2026 these products were rebranded as "Sandisk Optimus", with Blue drives branded as "Optimus", mid-range Black drives branded as "Optimus GX", and high-end Black drives rebranded as "Optimus GX Pro".